Webhooks

 - A webhook configuration: your registered endpoint.
 It carries a name, URL, triggers, optional conditions, optional authentication, and an active flag.
 Configured in the Dashboard under Settings → Webhooks.

 - An event: the record of something that happened in Carriyo.
-Each event has an entity type (shipment, order, or return request), an entity id, and the data describing the change.
+Each event has an entity type (shipment, order, return request, or inventory), an entity id, and the data describing the change.
 Events are emitted whether or not anyone is subscribed.

 When an event fires, Carriyo evaluates the tenant's webhook configurations.
 Every configuration whose triggers and conditions match gets called.